-general A catch-all for many things that still are not classified into categories.
+general Catch-all for many things that still are not classified into categories.

-lame-servers Misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution.

-network Network operations.

-- notify The NOTIFY protocol. - nsid NSID options received from upstream servers.
+- lame-servers Misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution. - network Network operations. - notify The NOTIFY protocol. - nsid NSID options received from upstream servers.

-queries A location where queries should be logged.
+queries Location where queries should be logged.